ArjunJadeja/texty/README.md

 ## 📦 Samples

-- Check out [Releases](https://github.com/ArjunJadeja/texty/releases) to download the latest android sample APK (3.1 MB) and dmg file for running on macOS.
+- Check out [Releases](https://github.com/ArjunJadeja/texty/releases) to download the latest android sample APK (3 MB) and macOS dmg file.
 - Check the `sample` module for multiple variations and sample implementations of each style.

 ## ❤️ Support